Deep Learning Based Channel Covariance Matrix Estimation with User Location and Scene Images: Introduction

 In \cite{Liang}-\cite{Decu}, the authors resorted to the uplink CCM to predict the downlink CCM for the frequency division duplex (FDD) massive MIMO system without the need of downlink channel estimation.
 However, these methods still need huge overhead during uplink channel estimation especially when the base station (BS) contains large number of antennas.
 Based on the sparse characteristics of millimeter wave channels, the authors of \cite{Ahmed} applied compressive sensing to estimate CCM with low training overhead.
 The authors of \cite{Giordani} translated the CCM from sub-6 GHz to the mmWave band by compressed signal recovery theorem and thus reduced the overhead of CCM estimation at mmWave band.
 Though the methods of \cite{Ahmed} and \cite{Giordani} can improve the efficiency of CCM estimation, they highly rely on the assumption of channel sparsity.
 In \cite{wang1}, a deep learning (DL) based CCM estimation is designed by utilizing rich channel information contained in the uplink signals at multiple base stations (BSs).
 Although \cite{wang1} has demonstrated that DL method can significantly reduce the training overhead compared with compressive sensing methods, it requires coordination among multiple BSs and is hard to implement in practice.
 Nevertheless, \cite{wang1} brought the insight that the powerful DL tools can be potentially used to improve CCM estimation and deserves further exploration.\\

-It was recently found that the side information of communication environments, such as user locations \cite{zhou}-\cite{Aviles}, scene point clouds \cite{xing2}-\cite{Xu}, scene RGB images \cite{Ahmed1}-\cite{Ahmed3}, can reflect rich channel characteristics.
+It was recently found that the side information of communication environments, such as user locations \cite{zhou}-\cite{Aviles}, scene point clouds \cite{xing2}-\cite{Xu}, scene RGB images \cite{Ahmed1}-\cite{Ahmed3}, can reflect rich channel characteristics with the aid of strong modeling ability of machine learning \cite{HHe1}-\cite{HHe3}.
 Specifically, most system parameters of channel matrix can be regarded as functions of the environment information, like objects' distributions, shapes, materials, etc \cite{Zhang1}-\cite{Zhang3}.
 These functions are difficult to express mathematically or model accurately, but can be well represented by the machine learning models and can be trained by the real sample data in an offline manner.
 Actually, side information has already been exploited to enhance the efficiency of beam alignment \cite{zhou}-\cite{Ahmed3}.
 It then motivates us to design a highly efficient and more general approach for CCM estimation from the environmental information and thus reduce or even remove the requirement of training sequences.\\